realnews-gateway/emergency-publishing-system/network-access-layer/security/active-probing-defense.md

 # Active Probing Defense

 This document describes the system’s defenses against active probing, replay attacks, and protocol fingerprinting attempts performed by state-level censorship infrastructures.
-Active probing is one of the most powerful censorship techniques: adversaries send synthetic traffic to suspected endpoints and observe whether the server responds in a way that reveals VPN behavior.
+Active probing is one of the most powerful censorship techniques: adversaries send synthetic traffic to suspected endpoints and observe whether the server responds in a way that reveals covert behavior.

-The VPN access layer is designed to remain silent, indistinguishable, or fully mimic legitimate services under all probing conditions.
+The **network-access-layer** is designed to remain silent, indistinguishable, or fully mimic legitimate services under all probing conditions.

 ---